-- 64.3 per cent of Aboriginal and Torres Strait Islander people in Queensland had a long-term health condition, including 28 per cent with a mental health condition. - 38.1 per cent were a current daily smoker. - 49.9 per cent had inadequate daily fruit consumption, and 95.4 per cent had inadequate daily vegetable consumption. - 29 per cent had used substances in the last 12 months. - 33 per cent had exceeded the guidelines for alcohol consumption for single occasion risk, while 15.2 per cent had exceeded guidelines for lifetime risk.
+• 64.3% of Aboriginal and Torres Strait Islander people in Queensland had a long-term health condition, including 28% with a mental health condition,

+- 38.1% were a current daily smoker, - 49.9% had inadequate daily fruit consumption, and 95.4% had inadequate daily vegetable consumption, - 29% had used substances in the last 12 months, - 33% had exceeded the guidelines for alcohol consumption for single occasion, while 15.2% had exceeded guidelines for lifetime risk.

-Mortality outcomes
+Mortality

-The GCPHN region recorded the 5th lowest rate of all-cause mortality for Aboriginal and Torres Strait Islander persons of the 16 Queensland HHS regions between 2009-2013 with 697 deaths per 100,000 persons, which represented a total of 95 deaths during this period.
+The GCPHN region recorded the 5th lowest rate of all-cause mortality for Aboriginal and Torres Strait Islander persons of the 16 Queensland HHS regions between 2009-2013, with a total of 95 deaths during this period (rate of 697 deaths per 100,000 persons).

-Data is not available at a regional level for cause of death, but across Queensland the leading cause of death during this period was cardiovascular disease (25 per cent), followed by 'other' causes (24 per cent) and cancers (21 per cent).
+Data is not available at a regional level for cause of death, but across Queensland the leading cause of death during this period was cardiovascular disease (25%), followed by 'other' causes (24%) and cancers (21%).
 Aboriginal and Torres Strait Islander people in the GCPHN region have higher rates of premature death than non-Indigenous Australians.